 How do I connect to my telehealth/video consultation?

-- You will receive an SMS from ‘QldHealth’ or an email from the hospital with a telehealth hyperlink for your consultation.
+- Before your appointment, you will receive an SMS or email from ‘QldHealth’ with a telehealth hyperlink

-- Please wait, and once the clinician answers the call, you will be able to see and hear each other.
+- you will then be automatically directed to a Virtual Waiting Room.
+Please wait, and when the clinician is ready, you will be able to see and hear each other

 Frequently asked questions